Desno365/Desno365.github.io/minecraft/jukebox-mod/index.md

 ## Features

 • There are twelve different discs with twelve different songs (songs are ported from Minecraft PC).<br>
-• Tap the jukebox with a disc and it will start playing the choosed song.<br>
+• Tap the jukebox with a disc and it will start playing the chosen song.<br>
 • Greater the distance between you and the Jukebox, lower the volume of it.<br>
 • Support multiple jukeboxes that play simultaneously.<br>
 • There is a random chance of finding a disc every 30 kills of hostile mobs.<br>